Aaron Martin (footballer, born 1989): Port Vale

 On 9 June 2021, Martin signed an agreement to join English League Two club Port Vale and was described as a "model professional" by manager Darrell Clarke, who cited the player's previous work with assistant manager Andy Crosby at Southampton.
 He picked up a back injury early in the 2021–22 season, but scored his first goal for the "Valiants" in a 3–0 win over Colchester United at Vale Park on 23 October.
 He played as a substitute in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town.
-However Martin requested a transfer so that he could remain closer to his family in the South.
+However, Martin requested a transfer so that he could remain closer to his family in the South.

 Eastleigh

-In July 2022, Martin returned to Eastleigh after having left the club 13 years ago; manager Lee Bradbury noted that "he's a local lad coming home".
-Martin was announced as club captain ahead of the commencement of the 2022–23 season.
+In July 2022, Martin returned to Eastleigh after having left the club 13 years previously; manager Lee Bradbury noted that "he's a local lad coming home".
+Martin was announced as club captain ahead of the commencement of the 2022–23 season and went on to feature 36 times throughout the campaign, helping Eastleigh to a solid defensive record.
+However, they did not achieve their aim of making the play-offs.
+In April 2024, Martin announced his retirement from professional football at the end of the 2023–24 season.

 Style of play

-Martin is a 1.90 m centre-back.
-A laid-back individual, he has admitted that he needs to add more aggression to his game and be more dominant in the air.
-He is a vocal player with good organisational and leadership skills, and is comfortable in possession.
+Martin was a 1.90 m centre-back.
+A laid-back individual, he admitted that he needed to add more aggression to his game and be more dominant in the air.
+He was a vocal player with good organisational and leadership skills and was comfortable in possession.

+Managerial career

+Havant & Waterlooville

+On 17 November 2025, Martin was appointed as manager of Southern League Premier Division South club Havant & Waterlooville.